Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/start/run.md

 ## Running

-The command to run a Nessa module is as follows:
+The command to run a Ryna module is as follows:

 ```
-nessa run <input_path>
+ryna run <input_path>
 ```

 Here `input_path` is the folder of the project that you want to run and defaults to the current folder.
 You may pass the following